 Figure 5.
 Partial pressure of atmospheric carbon dioxide (pCO2) concentration for each experiment where iron solubility is multiplied by a factor between 0.3 and 3.
 Experiments using each of the dust deposition fields for Holocene (in red) and Last Glacial Maximum (LGM, in blue) are shown with different symbols.

 As shown in Figure 5, increasing the solubility of Fe results in a decrease in atmospheric CO2 concentration.
 This relationship exhibits a marked non-linear behavior, suggesting a threshold for efficient Fe utilization, as also observed by Saini et al. (2022).
+This effect is also illustrated in Figure xx of the Supplementary Material, which shows that the Holocene and LGM experienced a maximum CO2 decrease of around 91 and 44 ppm, respectively.
+This finding indicates the point at which atmospheric CO2 concentration would experience no significant change due to the combined influence of dust and Fe solubility.

 Control simulations indicate that CO2 sequestration during the Holocene differs from that of the LGM.
 The variations in CO2 levels during glacial periods are between 7 to 37 ppm lower (Table 3), depending on the type of dust model and the Fe solubility associated with it.
 When bioavailable Fe levels increase, the difference in atmospheric CO2 between the LGM and Holocene is reduced (Figure 5).
 These findings suggest a potential buffering effect of Fe in the glacial ocean, which may become saturated more quickly due to the increase in dust flux during this period.

 The significant impact of Fe solubility on atmospheric CO2 capture is demonstrated by the rapid response of marine biomass.
 Our simulations show that doubling the Fe solubility of the Holocene triggers an average CO2 removal similar to that during the glacial period (see purple box in Figure 5), while tripling it results in a CO2 uptake equivalent to doubling the solubility during the LGM.
 In other words, doubling the current Fe solubility can lead to a global carbon sequestration comparable to the increase in dust during the last maximum glaciation.
 Our globally distributed dust fields exhibit LGM:Holocene ratios ranging from 1.4 to 4.7, which are consistent with other studies indicating 2.2 to 6.0 times pre-industrial concentrations (Albani et al., 2016: Lambert et al., 2015; Mahowald et al., 2006; Sudarchikova et al., 2015; Takemura et al., 2009).
+We also found that at a certain point, when we quadruple the Fe solubility, the CO2 concentrations during both the Holocene and the LGM reach approximately 222 ppm (see Figure xx of the Supplementary Material).
 This suggests that Fe solubility could play a key role in oceanic carbon fixation, which has been overlooked due to the scarcity of paleo-solubility data compared to Fe paleo-flux data.

 3.2.1.
 Regional behavior